NcUltimate/scurmp/README.md

 4. **Paste the copied output into the SoundCloud console**.

 ## 4. Begin converting on SoundCloud
+Note -this script has been heavily biased toward electronic music playlists.
+Common record labels and special character substitutions have been added to account for most cases that will be encountered when transferring known electronic tracks on SoundCloud.

+With that in mind, this script tries very hard to only add exact matches to the `Transfer` playlists.
+It knows how to do this by looking for these known labels as the upload users, or by looking for any of the track artists as the upload user.

+If you notice a large number of your tracks only getting a "closest" match, or "no_match", try manually searching for those songs to see if they were uploaded by a label.
+If the user who uploaded the track (e.g. `Label Username`) is a label that is not on the list, you can add it by typing `SOUNDCLOUD.addLabel('Label Username')`.

+Another note - EDM artists love to be quirky with their letter substitutions. `ƒ` is not the same as `f`, just as `å` is not `a`.
+Sometimes an artist like `Tiësto` is in the name of a track as `Tiesto`.
+Luckily this script normalizes all artist names by substituting "lookalike" characters to make comparison even more precise.

+If you come across an artist who has a special character that the script is not handling properly, you can also add your own custom character exceptions by typing `SOUNDCLOUD.addTranslation('å', 'a')`, where the first letter is the one to be translated, and the 2nd is the english letter.

 1. **Copy** [the contents](https://raw.githubusercontent.com/NcUltimate/scurmp/main/all.min.js) of `all.min.js` and paste it into the **SoundCloud** console.
 2. In the **SoundCloud** console, type `RUNNER.run()`.
 You should see some lines begin to print to the console in a tabular format.
     - Wait for this run to finish.
 Try to make sure your computer doesn't go to sleep.
 It takes about 3 mins to run per 50 songs.